bitcoinbrink/website/_posts/2021-04-30-donate-through-amazonsmile.md

 description: Support Bitcoin Developers while shopping on Amazon.
 ---

+_As of February 2023, AmazonSmile has been discontinued._

 If you shop on Amazon, you can support Brink at the same time by using [AmazonSmile][].
 When using [AmazonSmile][], 0.5% of eligible purchases will be donated to a charitable organization of your choice.